ColinDaly75/QAC_with_LTR_for_ES/README.md

 <img src="https://github.com/ColinDaly75/QAC_LTR_for_ES/assets/51714656/96cc5642-c9d1-47a6-9ddd-1f30bb6e46e3" width="500" height="400">

-Figure: The LTR formatted dataset including a sample of the candidates for the ``tim" query prefix.
+Figure: The LTR formatted dataset including a sample of the candidates for the ``open" query prefix.
 Each candidate has an associated judgement (generated using MPC), a candidate identifier and a series of feature vectors.

 ### Search Demand Curve